 Our massage therapists use soft tissue techniques to soften body tissue (muscle, connective tissue, tendons, ligaments) decreasing pain, improving circulation, reliving stress and increasing relaxation resulting in a persons health and well being.

-We offer a comprehensive rehab program for those who have been diagnosed with chronic long problems including:
+We offer a comprehensive rehab program for those who have been diagnosed with chronic lung problems including:

 - pulmonary fibrosis,